List of Tracy Beaker Returns characters: Steve Kettle

-Steve has a contact with Rosie (Millie Redfearn), Poppy (Katie Anderson) as he plans to get them back, however, the meeting is a disaster when Poppy and Rosie run out of the meeting to their foster parents, Matt (Chris Robson) and Christie (Vicky Hall).
+Steve has a contact with Rosie (Millie Redfearn), Poppy (Katie Anderson) as he plans to get them back; however, the meeting is a disaster when Poppy and Rosie run out of the meeting to their foster parents, Matt (Chris Robson) and Christie (Vicky Hall).
 Lily asks Tracy if she can arrange for Christie to bring her sisters over so she can see them before they go on holiday and Christie agrees.
 Lily tells her father that their social worker, Rob (Neil Armstrong), said he can have another chance with Poppy and Rosie.
 At the park, they are greeted by Steve and Tracy finds out that Lily planned it.
 Poppy is sick when she eats too many sweets and Steve is hit by a swing when he is distracted.
 When Rosie and Poppy return to The Dumping Ground, Rosie tells Christie they saw Steve and Christie is angry with Tracy.
 Rob visits Steve with the news that a meeting is going to be held, which could set Steve back.
-Lily realises that her sisters are settled with Christie and Matt and she tells her father that he doesn't have to get Rosie and Poppy back.
+Lily realises that her sisters are settled with Christie and Matt and she tells her father that he does not have to get Rosie and Poppy back.

 Lily is unhappy when Steve's pregnant girlfriend, Shannay (Holly Quin-Ankrah) moves in and Lily goes to The Dumping Ground.
-Steve visits to talk to Lily with Shannay and an angry Lily asks Steve and Shannay why they can't have the new baby adopted.
+Steve visits to talk to Lily with Shannay and an angry Lily asks Steve and Shannay why they cannot have the new baby adopted.
 Lily feels guilty when Shannay goes into labour, but is happy when she learns that she has a brother.
-When Lily goes back home, Steve is upset as Shannay has left, however, Lily persuades Shannay to give things a chance.
-Lily organises an unsupervised sleepover with Carmen (Amy-Leigh Hickman) and Tee (Mia McKenna-Bruce) by persuading her parents to let her stay at The Dumping Ground when they go and visit Shannay's sister.
+When Lily goes back home, Steve is upset as Shannay has left; however, Lily persuades Shannay to give things a chance.
+Lily organises an unsupervised sleepover with Carmen (Amy-Leigh Hickman) and Tee (Mia McKenna-Bruce) by persuading her parents to let her stay at the Dumping Ground when they go and visit Shannay's sister.